Coming from JavaScript

 Async/await complexity

 No colored functions.
 No unhandled promise rejections.
-No forgetting to await.
-Effects handle concurrency uniformly, and the compiler will not let you forget to handle an effect.
+No await you meant to write.
+Effects handle concurrency uniformly, and the compiler will not let an unhandled effect slip past.

 Runtime type errors

 No TypeError: x is not a function in production at 3am.
-Every type error is caught at compile time, with no annotations required from you.
+Every type error is caught at compile time, and you write no annotations to earn it.

 New Things to Learn